On 18 March 2019 the Northern Territory Government announced funding to underground power supply to nine Darwin suburban schools.

 While Power and Water will endeavour to keep any disruption to a minimum during this project, it is acknowledged that undergrounding of power infrastructure will bring some disruptions to suburban homes and neighbourhoods.

 Undergrounding works commenced on site in Wagaman in July 2019.

 Darwin’s previous undergrounding power project commenced in July 2002.
 The suburbs of Nightcliff, Rapid Creek and Millner were completed when funding ceased in 2010.

 More detailed information about the current works will be available as the project progresses.

 The order of schools is based on frequency and duration of power interruptions in the suburb and the ease/difficulty of construction.

 The duration of undergrounding works in a suburb may range from a few weeks to a couple of months.
 This depends on the distance to be undergrounded and the ease/difficulty of construction.

-The proposed order of schools, subject to constructability, is shown below.
+The proposed order of schools with scheduled start and finish dates, subject to constructability, is shown below.

 Wagaman Primary School

 Parap Primary School